manfredmuth/gpx-viewer/docs/4-argo.md

 Why should you do so?
 You might ask yourself.

-ArgoCD is the GITOPS why to deploy your application.
-Not only will ArgoCD keep your deployed application synchronized with the respective branch in your repository.
+ArgoCD is the GITOPS way to deploy your application.
+It will keep your deployed application synchronized with the respective branch in your repository.
-You will also be able to deploy your application from scratch in case somebody - by incident - deleted your namespace.

 So what we will do here is
 - To create an ArgoCD instance
-- Using an S2I approach for our Node.js example
+- Using an Source2Image [S2I] approach for our Node.js example

 **Create an ArgoCD instance**